docs

 | OB | Provider Offset | The payer is applying a cross-payer or cross-program offset, common in Medicare when other debt is being recovered. |

-The BCBS Illinois PLB segment guide and Fawkes Health's PLB code overview both note that WO is the most common recoupment code across commercial payers.
-WO means the payer already made a decision that money was owed back; the billing team's job is to identify which original claim or encounter the recoupment applies to, verify that the amount is accurate, and apply it to the correct ledger entry.
-When WO appears without a reference claim number (which happens regularly, per Claim.MD's recoupment documentation), billing staff must call the payer to get the original claim identifier before they can apply the adjustment accurately.
+The BCBS Illinois PLB segment guide and Fawkes Health's PLB code overview both note WO is the most common recoupment code across commercial payers.
+WO means the payer already decided money was owed back; the billing team identifies which original claim or encounter the recoupment applies to, verifies the amount, and applies it to the correct ledger entry.
+When WO arrives without a reference claim number (which happens regularly, per Claim.MD's recoupment documentation), staff must call the payer for the original claim identifier before applying the adjustment.

 Held lines and exception handling